PeytonNash/adsp_32014_final/README.md

 $$q^{*}(z) = \text{argmin}_{q(z)\in Q}(\text{KL}(q(z) || p(z|D))$$

 where $Q$ is a family of 'simple' distributions of the same dimension as $p(z|D)$.
-However, straight variational inference requires model-specific derivations of the optimization problem that can be complex and time-consuming to arrive at.
+However, straight variational inference requires model-specific derivations of the optimization problem that can be complex and time-consuming to calculate.

 ### Automatic Differentiation Variational Inference (ADVI)